 You know what's better than successfully refinancing your mortgage at a lower rate?
-Getting a free loan modification at a lower rate without all the paperwork, hassle and fees.
+Getting a free mortgage loan modification at a lower rate without all the paperwork, hassle and fees.

 I've refinanced my other mortgages multiple times, but this was the stubborn one.
 The condotel mortgage secondary market dried up after the crisis, therefore refinancing at a lower rate became impossible.
 We should all refinance as many times as it takes to save money.

 Since Bank of America wasn't able to sell my loan in the secondary market, they figured why do anything to lower my rate given that's what we agreed upon.
 I hadn't missed a payment, so as far as they were concerned I was a good customer.
 BoA had the capability to lower my rate, but they didn't have the willingness.
 Fair enough.

 Citibank decided to knock 0.5% off my rate back in 2007 just because I was a good client.
-Now Bank of America decided to cut a whopping 1.625% off my vacation property mortgage partly because I never missed a payment.
+Now Bank of America decided to cut a whopping 1.625% off my vacation property mortgage.
+Why?
+Partially because I never missed a payment.
 If I showed a history of being late, I'm pretty certain neither bank would have given me a rate mod.

 For about a year, I was thinking of just not paying in protest of Bank of America's inability to lower my rate.
-After all, California is one of many non-recourse states who do not go after your other assets if you welch on your mortgage obligation.
+After all, California is one of many non-recourse states.
+Lenders do not go after your other assets if you welch on your mortgage obligation.

 In order to make sure the process goes as smoothly as possible, don't forget to sign and date all documents.
 Furthermore, make digital copies of your records so that you can e-mail them over to your loan mod processor.
 One of the most common excuses banks have had for delaying any type of loan mod or refinance is losing your documents.
 It sounds ridiculous, but it's true.